 Young people would learn to accept alcohol for what it is.
 A socially acceptable beverage in need of respect.
-Not mythologizing it as a source of magical empowerment that increases with every gulp.
-Gone, too, would be scenarios that invite contempt for the current law.
-For example, the inability of two 20-year-olds to drink champagne at their own wedding.
+Not mythologizing it as a source of magic potion that increases with every gulp.
+Gone, too, would be contempt for the current law.
+For instance, the inability of two 20-year-olds to drink champagne at their own wedding.

-On our campuses we delight in seeing young adults grow in academic knowledge and in life-skills.
+On our campuses we delight in seeing young adults grow in life-skills.
 They turn before our eyes into competent adults.
-To leave alcohol outside this process, the record shows, is foolish and dangerous.
+To leave alcohol outside this process, the record shows, is foolish.

 It’s time to be rethinking drinking by young adults.
 We need to normalize behaviors at a moderate level rather than to continue to drive them underground to everyone’s detriment.
 It is time to teach through trust and potential rather than through blame, accusation and guilt.
 It is time to open the doors to constructive debate.

-Dr. Dwight B. Heath is Professor Emeritus of Anthropology (Research) at Brown University.
+- Dr. Dwight B. Heath is Professor Emeritus of Anthropology (Research) at Brown U.

-Joel S. Rudy, Vice President and Dean of Students Emeritus, Ohio University.
+- Joel S. Rudy, Vice President and Dean of Students Emeritus, Ohio U.

-Dr. David J. Hanson, is Professor Emeritus of Sociology at the State University of New York at Potsdam.
+- Dr. David J. Hanson, is Professor Emeritus of Sociology at the State U of New York at Potsdam.

 - Know of any items that should be added to rethinking drinking by young adults?
 If so, contact hansondj [at sign] potsdam [dot] edu/.
 And thank you!